marcusguttenplan/creative-tech-toolkit/physical-computing/Useful-Circuits/Hbridge/Good Technique/Readme.md

 **Use Case:**

-These circuits are often used to allow DC motors to run forward or backward, with a saperated power source.
+These circuits are often used to allow DC motors to run forward or backward, with a seperated power source.

 Also useful for any application where changing the direction of current is helpful (Solenoids, bi-color Leds, etc.)